 22. Be original with your objectives:

 Do not add clichéd and overused objectives.
-A seasoned recruiter will eventually know that you have used an overused objective and that you didn’t even bothered to make a personalised objective for your resume.
+A seasoned recruiter will eventually know that you have used an overused objective and that you didn’t even bother to make a personalized objective for your resume.

 23. Having too much information: